 The graduate certificate in homeland security is for students who are interested in learning more about homeland security issues while gaining the necessary knowledge and critical thinking skills to advance their careers.
-A number of homeland security issues will be addressed, including analysis of domestic and international threats; mitigation or prevention of threats; and response to terrorism through an understanding of pyschosocial, behavioral, criminological, and emergency management theories.
+A number of homeland security issues will be addressed, including analysis of domestic and international threats; mitigation or prevention of threats; and response to terrorism through an understanding of psychosocial, behavioral, criminological, and emergency management theories.

-Required courses .
-9 cr.
+Required course s

-PA 552 Public Policy and Disaster cr.
+PA 552 Public Policy and Disaster

-PA 588 Current Issues in Homeland Security cr.
+PA 588 Current Issues in Homeland Security

-PA 589 Theoretical Principles of Terrorism cr.
+PA 589 Theoretical Principles of Terrorism

-Elective courses (se elect one): cr.
+Elective courses (select one):

-PA 551 Principles of Disaster and Emergency Management cr.
+PA 551 Principles of Disaster and Emergency Management

-PA 553 Disaster and Society cr.
+PA 553 Disaster and Society

-Total Credits1 2 hours
+Total Credits

-PA551 Principles of Disaster and Emergency Management......3 cr.
+PA 551 Principles of Disaster and Emergency Management3 cr.
 This course examines concepts of organizing society to manage emergencies and disasters.
 Explores governmental and non-governmental approaches to coping with natural and technological hazards.

-PA553
+PA 553

 Disaster and Society

 3 cr.

 This course provides and interdisciplinary survey of disaster theory from sociological, geographical and public policy perspectives.
-3 cr.
+3